 Dr Taylor leads a dedicated team of qualified health care professionals, including anaesthetic staff and nurses, who work in the Sole’vita Surgery private hospital.
 His team have built a reputation for quality and are committed to achieving results for our clients whilst providing personalised care, with your safety, privacy and comfort at the forefront of all work.

 Breast implant removal is considered a cosmetic procedure, and does not attract any Medicare, health fund or tax rebates.
+If breast implants are removed and not replaced for a medical reason, there is a Medicare Item Number.

 Fees include Dr Taylor Surgeons fee, Anaesthetist fee, Theatre and the Overnight Stay in Hospital costs.